hawaSylla/LitehouseBeta/README.md

-### Extra Stuff for Fluter Projects that is added by default:
+### Extra Stuff for Flutter Projects that is added by default:

 A few resources to get you started if this is your first Flutter project: